shank03/ser_mapper/README.md

     // Instead of mapping, use either of the wrappers created by `impl_dto` macro let dto = dto::_UserResponseDto(dbo);

-    // assert serialization for response
+    // and it will serialize as written, for response assert_eq!(
-    assert_eq!(
         r#"{
   "user_id": "abcd_123",